Streetlam

 The hilly and low mountainous areas of land around Streetlam are called the Pennines and the North York Moors.
 The Pennines and North York Moors can be seen in the distance to the west and east of Streetlam respectively.

 The main local industry is farming; however, there are many people in Streetlam and the immediate surrounding area who base themselves locally and commute to work in neighbouring population centres including Northallerton, Darlington and Teesside.
-Due to the small population in Streetlam there is a lack of public facilities.
-Streetlam has a Royal Mail post box with daily 4 pm collections, a bench, and a notice board.

-Residents travel the short distance to neighbouring towns, most notably Northallerton, Darlington and Richmond to run errands.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.